ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 In our genesis file.
 The balance is set to `0xd3c21bcecceda1000000` which corresponds to `1000000000000000000000000` in decimal.
 You can also type in the balance in decimal.
 Notice that this number is in wei and it's equal to 1,000,000 Avax.
 You can use [Snowtrace unitconverter](https://snowtrace.io/unitconverter) to convert between units.

-# Creating a custom genesis file
+# Creating a Custom Genesis File

 We learned a lot!
 Now we can create our genesis file!